 Minimalistic design projects are very popular lately because they feel so simple and effortless.
 Designers use exactly what they need to get their message across effectively.
 No more, and no less.

-This approach can also be used to push people towards a call to action, like in the example below, or to other social media accounts.
+This approach can also be used to push people towards a call to action, like in the channel banner template below, or to other social media accounts.